Corporate Governance Guide

-The Committee of Teijin Group Statutory Auditors are in principle composed of Teijin's Statutory Auditors, full time statutory auditors of the Teijin Group Companies and members of Group Auditors Office of the Company.
+The Committee of Teijin Group Statutory Auditors is, in principle, composed of Teijin's Statutory Auditors, full-time Statutory Auditors of the Teijin Group Companies and members of Group Auditors Office of the Company.

 - (3)Overseas Teijin Group Companies

-The principle axis is an internal audit to be performed by the Corporate Audit Department of the Company.
-Audits of accounting are performed by outside auditing firm ("Auditing Firm") elected by the Shareholders' Meeting.
-Teijin's Statutory Auditors and members of Group Auditors Office will visit to audit these companies from time to time in accordance with a plan.
+Internal audit performed by Corporate Audit Department shall be the major part of audit to overseas Teijin Group Company.
+Accounting audit shall be performed by outside auditing firm ("Auditing Firm").
+Teijin's Statutory Auditors and members of Group Auditors Office will audit these companies from time to time in accordance with an audit plan.

 - (1)Roles of the Committee of Teijin Group Statutory Auditors

-- 3.Relations among the Board of Statutory Auditors, the Committee of Teijin Group Statutory Auditors and other Auditing Body
+- 3.Relations among the Board of Statutory Auditors, the Committee of Teijin Group Statutory Auditors and other Auditing Entity

 Compliance and Total Risk Management under Internal Control System